 North Wales is particularly well endowed with a range of resources suitable for aggregates.
-Within the rock section, the summary below is broadly in order of economic significance (but does not reflect environmental considerations or designations).
+However, there is a need to avoid the unnecessary sterilisation and effective loss of resources by other surface development.
+General guidance to MPAs on the need to protect specific resources is given in Section 4, but there is a need for more specific advice on the processes to be adopted.
+Within the rock section, the summary below is broadly in order of economic significance (but does not reflect environmental considerations considerations or designations).